codurance/site/_posts/2017-10-27-conventional-interfaces.md

 fib n = fib (n - 1) + fib (n - 2)
 ```

-### <a name="similarities"></a>Hiden similarities
+### <a name="similarities"></a>Hidden Signal-Flow structure

-These two functions solve completely different and unrelated problems and they also seem to be completely different in terms of structure.
-However, we are going to step back and look at them from a different perspective so that we can discover the hiden similarities between them.
+These two functions solve completely different and unrelated problems and they also are completely different in terms of the structure of their implementations.
+However, we are going to step back and look at them from a different perspective, so that we can discover the hidden similarities between them and expose the signal-flow structure in the implementation.

-Let's break down what the functions are really doing.
+Let's break down at a high level what the functions are really doing.

-`summOddSquares`:
+`sumOddSquares`:

-1. Enumerates the leaves of the input tree.
+1. *Enumerates* the leaves of the input tree.
-2. Filters out the leaves that contain even numbers.
+2. *Filters* out the leaves that contain even numbers.
-3. Maps the remaining leaves squaring each one.
+3. *Maps* the remaining leaves squaring each one.
-4. Folds (or reduces) the mapped leaves using `+`, starting at 0.
+4. *Folds* (or reduces) the mapped leaves using `+`, starting at 0.

 `evenFibs`:

-1. Enumerates the interval 0 to n.
+1. *Enumerates* the interval 0 to n.
-2. Maps each number to its corresponding Fib.
+2. *Maps* each number to its corresponding Fib.
-3. Filter out the odd Fibs.
+3. *Filter* out the odd Fibs.
-4. Folds (or reduces) the remaining elements using `:` (List constructor), starting with `[]` (empty list).
+4. *Folds* (or reduces) the remaining elements using `:` (List constructor), starting with `[]` (empty list).

+Note how both implementations are now based on a similar composition of stages.
+It is also worth nothing how each number contained in the list provided by each enumeration emulates a signal going through a serie of stages, filter followed by map, map followed by filter, respectively.
+Both implementations finish up by folding or reducing the signals using `+` and `:` respectively.

 ### Breaking down the implementation of both functions